vt6/vt6/spec/foundation.md

 We will refer to this set of streams as the **standard streams** of that process.

 While stderr is usually directly connected to the terminal, every process's stdin can be another process's stdout and vice versa.
-Processes running in the terminal therefore form a pipeline.
+Processes running in the terminal therefore form a pipeline:
 The terminal sends input text into the stdin of the first process in the pipeline.
 The stdout of one process in the pipeline is the next process's stdin.
 And finally, the last process's stdout gets sent to the terminal for display.